awk Programs

 wc [-lwc] [ files ... ]

-If no files are specified on the command line, wc
+If no files are specified on the command line, wc reads its standard

 input.
 If there are multiple files, it will also print total counts for all